baden03/collapse-o-matic/readme.txt

 == Changelog ==

 = 1.7.9 =
+* jQuery selector for expandanchor expanded to include any element, not just a tags.
 * jQuery selectors look for exact match for targets, preventing multiple targets expanding if the id’s end the same.

 = 1.7.8 =